The Most Beautiful Places in the World Are Hidden in Plain Sight

 Vatnajokull National Park, Iceland

-While the Alps and the Pyrenees get all the attention, this tiny range near the northern coast of Spain is equally as beautiful.
-The range only stretches about 26 miles (and its highest peak, Macizo Central or Macizo de los Urrieles, is barely 8,000ft tall), but when it comes to skiing and snowshoeing away from the masses, it’s a tough location to beat.
-And thanks in part to an abundance of wildflowers and Spanish brown bears, it's one of the prettiest places in Europe to spot exotic wildlife in the summer.
+While the Alps and the Pyrenees get all the attention, this tiny range near the northern coast of Spain—which runs through the regions of Asturias, Cantabria, and León—is equally beautiful.
+Picos de Europa only stretches about 26 miles (and its highest peak, Macizo Central or Macizo de los Urrieles, is barely 8,000 feet tall), but when it comes to skiing and snowshoeing away from the masses, it’s a tough location to beat.
+And thanks in part to an abundance of wildflowers and Spanish brown bears, it's one of the prettiest places in Europe to spot wildlife in the summer.